Associate Professor of Philosophy

 Ph.D.
 University of Hawai‘i, Manoa

 Dr. Coutinho is a specialist in early Chinese philosophy with an emphasis on early Daoist texts.
 He studied at University College London, where he did his B.A. in analytical philosophy, and M.Phil in the phenomenology of Husserl.
 At the University of Hawai‘i, he completed his Ph.D. in Chinese and Comparative Philosophy under the supervision of Roger Ames, and studied classical Chinese with David McCraw.
 He has taught at the University of London, the University of Hawai‘i, and Towson University.
 He came to Muhlenberg College in 2005, where he teaches courses in Philosophies of China, Philosophies of India, Daoist Philosophies, Logic, and Philosophy of Language.
 His first book, Zhuangzi and Early Chinese Philosophy: Vagueness, Transformation and Paradox, was published by Ashgate in 2004.
-He is completing his manuscript for his second book, tentatively titled An Introduction to Daoist Philosophies, under contract with Columbia University Press.
+His second book, An Introduction to Daoist Philosophies, has just been published by Columbia University Press.
 Dr. Coutinho has presented papers at the East West International Philosophers Conference, the Society for Asian and Comparative Philosophy, the American Philosophical Association, and the Association for Asian Studies.
 He has published articles in Philosophy East and West and The Journal of Nietzsche Studies, and has written the entries on “Liezi” and “Zhuangzi” for the Internet Encyclopedia of Philosophy.